 The most recent changes to distribution of the State's share include (a) PL 2003, c.
 20, Part V, PL 2005, c.
 12, Part H, which amended the distribution for fiscal years 2004 through 2007 to provide that the General Fund portion of the 90% paid to the State is \$7,500,000 plus 50% of the remaining revenue, and (b) PL 2005, c.
 644, which amended the distribution in fiscal year 2007 to provide a General Fund share of \$7,687,067 plus 50% of the remaining revenue.
 PL 2007, c.
-240, Part H amended the distribution for fiscal years 2008 and 2009.
-PL 2007, c.
-539, Part WW amended the distribution formula through fiscal year 2013.
+240, Part H amended the distribution for fiscal years 2013.
 PL 2009, c.
 372, Part E established the Maine Energy, Housing and Economic Recovery Program within the Maine State Housing Authority, and authorized the use of the General Fund portion of the Real Estate Transfer Tax to pay for the Maine State Housing Authority's obligations relating to bonds issued or planned to be issued, beginning in fiscal year 2012.
 PL 2009, c.
 402, effective June 15, 2009 applied the real estate transfer tax to foreclosed properties and dedicated the revenue from the tax on these properties to the Department of Professional and Financial Regulation, Bureau of Consumer Credit Protection, in order to provide housing counseling services and mortgage assistance to financially distressed home owners.
+PL 2011, c.
+453 continues to transfer to the General Fund a portion of the Real Estate Transfer Tax to redit a portion of the Real Estate Transfer Tax to the general Fund aportion of the Real Estate Transfer Tax to the General Fund revenue expenditures for extending the Maine historic preservation tax credit.